Creamy Baked Chicken The Easy Way

 After 10 minutes fluff with a fork and serve.

 Dave’s Garlic Rice Pilaf is quick, easy and tasty!
 He’s perfected it and stresses “Do Not Lift The Lid”!
 If his directions are followed, the rice will be creamy and oh so good.
 I hope you enjoy this recipe as much as I enjoy eating it, lol.
 Please try the recipe and share your thoughts by dropping us a comment.
+We also, have a sweet cornbread recipe that would complete this meal.

 I’m a big fan of asparagus, especially my sauteed asparagus.
 When shopping I look for a medium thickness, and I don’t like a thick, stringy stalk nor do I like a spaghetti thin stalk.
 I’m a bit particular, how about you?
 Which do you prefer?